If helping others and working in a relaxing, tranquil environment is calling your name, massage therapy is the perfect fit for you.

-Complete the required 500 clock hours mandated by the Texas Department of Licensing and Registration (TDLR) to prepare to enter the health care service industry in less than a year through our hands-on labs and classes.
+The program is noncredit and nontransferable and helps to prepare students to enter the health care service industry in one year through our hands-on labs and classes.

 Upon completing the program and clock hours, you will take the Texas State Board Exam for licensure.